Intro

 Using stacks and a bit of thinking, I was able to construct a mapping between each Brainfuck instruction and a set of Shakespeare instructions.
 Going back to the infinite buffer that forms the Brainfuck data array, I would have one character hold all values up to the current location of the pointer in his stack, while a second character would use her stack to hold all the values in the buffer after the current position of the pointer.
 A picture would be helpful:

-Now we can do some work!
-If we are given the instruction > (as a reminder, this will move the pointer forward by one), we will have Romeo push his current value onto his stack, have Romeo take Juliet’s value, and then have Juliet pop her stack.
+(as a reminder, this will move the pointer forward by one), we will have Romeo push his current value onto his stack, have Romeo take Juliet’s value, and then have Juliet pop her stack.

-After the > instruction
+after the >

+Juliet: Remember yourself!
+Romeo: Recall your past mistakes.
 Juliet: Thou art as vile as me.

 Note that the above code is slightly different from what I described: In the actual program, Juliet’s held value doesn’t matter.
 We only care about what’s on her stack.
 This code should work just as well by swapping the second and third statements and making adjustments elsewhere in the transpiler, and the generated code would match our above description.

-The + and - instructions are simple too.
+instructions are simple too.
 As you may have noticed, whenever you add or subtract in Shakespeare you have to do it in a power of two.
 To make a non-power of two number, you have to sum up several powers of two.
 That’s right, you’re effectively setting bits with each Shakespeare instruction, and that’s the only way to store an arbitrary value in a character.
-My transpiler is clever: Given code like +++++++ (add 7 to *p), it will not generate the following:
+My transpiler is clever: Given code like +++++++

 Juliet: You are as brave as the sum of a fox and yourself!
 You are as handsome as the sum of a warm summer's day and thyself.
 You are as good as the sum of a handsome rich brave hero and yourself!